| John and Gerry's Orchids of Britain and Europe |

 handsome orchid was first described from France in 1753 and its name

-refers to the scent of the flowers which is apparently reminiscent of
+refers to the scent of the flower which is apparently reminiscent of

 goats !